-This Remuneration Policy has been prepared in accordance with Swedish regulation (FFFS 2011:1) and aligned with the Danske Banks Groups Remuneration Policy in accordance with Sections 139 and 139a of the Danish Companies Act and 77d(1) in the Danish Financial Business Act.
+This Remuneration Policy has been prepared in accordance with Swedish regulation (FFFS 2011:1) and aligned with the Danske Banks Groups Remuneration Policy in accordance with Sections 139 and 139a of the Danish Companies Act and 77d (1) in the Danish Financial Business Act and section 5-9 of Danish Executive Order No 1242.

 The Remuneration Policy sets the framework for remuneration in Danske Bank Group and applies to all the Group's employees.
-The policy outlines the principles of the total remuneration by components and how the policy supports the achievement of the Group's strategy, long term interest and sustainability.
+The policy outlines the principles of the total remuneration by components and how the policy supports the achievement of the Group's Forward 28 strategy, long term interest and sustainability.